Standards of Practice

 |

 A Certified Supervisor-Educator is a person who has demonstrated supervisory competence in the field of Supervised Psychospiritual Education (SPE) and is able to conduct SPE programs in keeping with the standards of CASC/ACSS.
-CASC/ACSS recognizes supervisors in the areas of Spiritual Care (CPE) and Psycho-Spiritual Therapy (PCE).
+CASC/ACSS recognizes Supervisor-Educators in the areas of Spiritual Care (CPE) and Psychospiritual Therapy (PTE).

 |